Curriculum Notes Year 7

 Resources and information:

 The pupils will be using various platforms throughout the year.
 As part of physical computing approach, pupils will also be using mini controllers called BBC Micro: bit, and Minecraft Education.
-They will also be using MS 365 Teams and educake to complete homework and revise for assessments.
+They will also be using MS 365 Teams and Quizlet to revise for assessments.

 Drama